 Inside, passengers and driver enjoy more shoulder, elbow and headroom as well as an all-new design with ambient lighting, free-standing widescreen cockpit and turbine-style air vents for the ‘wow’ factor.
 Materials are plush throughout and the ambience of the interior owes a lot to the S-Class, right down to the design of the multifunction steering wheel.

-Key to the technology in the new A-Class is the Mercedes-Benz User Experience system (MBUX), with a Siri-like ‘Hey Mercedes’ voice command to unlock a wide range of actions.
+Key to the technology in the new Mercedes A Class is the Mercedes-Benz User Experience system (MBUX), with a Siri-like ‘Hey Mercedes’ voice command to unlock a wide range of actions.
 As well as voice command, you can also control infotainment by touchscreen, a touchpad on the centre console or touch-sensitive panels on the steering wheel.
 As standard the A-Class comes with a pair of 7-inch screens, of which the one in the middle of the dash is a touchscreen.
 You can also upgrade to a 10.25-inch touchscreen or two 10.25-inch screens.
 A head-up display is another option.

 MBUX can be programmed to user preferences, but it also uses artificial intelligence to adapt to your needs.
 So if you phone the same people or listen to, say, the R4 Today show from 8am-9pm it will remember that; if you’re on a familiar route it will anticipate your destination and show traffic conditions en route, whether or not you set the sat nav.
 Another option, augmented reality navigation, will superimpose useful information on the map like house numbers.
 Among the optional luxuries are front seats with seat climate control, multi-contour support and massage function.